 In connection with e-discovery and disclosure to foreign law enforcement agencies, no guidance has been issued by the INAI.

-18 Trends and Developments
+19 Trends and Developments

-18.1 What enforcement trends have emerged during the previous 12 months?
-Describe any relevant case law.
+19.1 What enforcement trends have emerged during the previous 12 months?
+Describe any relevant case law or recent enforcement actions.